-Reorder your Cerazette when you need it.
+Order Cerazette when it’s convenient for you.
 Our online service allows you to complete a short assessment online and have your online doctor check it for you.
-If they agree Cerazette is still right for you, your order will be sent to your door or to your preferred post office to pick up.
+If they agree Cerazette is right for you, your order will be sent to your door or to your preferred post office to pick up.

 If you need emergency contraception, you can also order the morning after pill here.

 Free standard delivery FREE Estimated Delivery: 16-18th August We dispatch orders every day from Monday to Friday.
 If placed before 4pm, your order will be dispatched the same day.
 Orders placed after 4pm will be processed and sent out the next working day.
 Next Day Click & Collect FREE Collection: 15th August Collect your order from any Royal Mail post office.
 You will receive an email or SMS as soon as your order is ready for collection.
 Your order will be available to collect from the Post Office for up to 18 days.
 Proof of Identification will be required for collection.
 Next Day Express delivery £3.99 Estimated Delivery: 15th August by 1pm If placed before 4pm, your order will be delivered by 1pm on the next working day.
 Orders placed after 4pm are processed and sent out the next day and delivered the day after.
 You will choose your delivery option at the checkout.
 Delivery options may vary depending on the pack size and dosage chosen.